 Although the conventional dental implant process usually takes several months to complete and involves multiple appointments, dental implant technology continues to advance.
 The result is options like single-visit dental implants, Nobel Teeth-In-An-HourTM and mini implants.

 Dental implants can replace a single tooth, several teeth or all of them.
 Dental implants can also be used to anchor a bridge or dentures into place.
-If you need to have all of your teeth replaced, implant-supported dentures are ideal, providing more stability than traditional dentures and denture-topped dental implants cost less than what it will cost to replace lost teeth implant-supported crowns.
+If you need to have all your teeth replaced, implant-supported dentures are ideal.
+They provide more stability than traditional dentures and denture-topped dental implants cost less than what it will cost to replace lost teeth implant-supported crowns.

 Even if you don't have the money to cover the cost of dental implants up front, you still have options.
-Most dental offices offer some form of in-office financing that allows you to make payments over time.
+Most dental offices offer some form of in-office financing that will enable you to make payments over time.
 Some even offer low or no-interest plans to make the dental implant cost easier to manage.
-Be sure to ask your dentist about all your payment options!
+Be sure to ask your dentist about all your payment options.

-Remember, if properly cared for, dental implants can last a lifetime!
-Although the replaced tooth itself can't get cavities, you still need to brush and floss the area to remove dental plaque buildup.
-Regular dental visits every six months are also recommended.
-If you think dental implants might be right for you, talk to your dentist.
-If you don't have one, we can help!
+Remember, if properly cared for, dental implants can last a lifetime.
+Although the dental implant can't get cavities, you still need to brush and floss the area to remove harmful bacterian and dental plaque buildup.